 It is finally September and fall is almost here.
-Fall is hands down my FAVORITE season with crisp cool morning temperatures, warm afternoons, beautiful fall foliage, and all the fall holidays and festivities.
+Fall is hands down my FAVORITE season in NC with crisp cool morning temperatures, warm afternoons, beautiful fall foliage, and all the fall holidays and festivities.

 Living in Western North Carolina we are blessed with so many outdoor activities year-round.
 Tourists flock to this area for its natural beauty to hike, fish, rock climb, kayak, cycle, view wildlife, and visit the many wineries, breweries, farm stands, galleries, and unique small-town shops.
 Fall is such a big deal here that there is an interactive map the local travel bureau put together to let people know where the colors are currently changing!
 To find this map simply google fall foliage forecast NC!